MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 > The **AL: Go!** template sets the `allowDebugging`, `allowDownloadingSource`, and `includeSourceInSymbolFile` options in the `resourceExposurePolicy` setting to `true`.

-### applicableToDevExtension
+### applyToDevExtension

 [!INCLUDE [2022_releasewave2](../includes/2022_releasewave2.md)]

-With the `applicableToDevExtension` flag, you can specify if all resource exposure policies specified for the extension also apply to *developer extensions*, by setting the value to `true`.
+With the `applyToDevExtension` flag, you can specify if all resource exposure policies specified for the extension also apply to *developer extensions*, by setting the value to `true`.

 ### allowDebugging